-My research encompasses the field of toxicology, endocrinology, and ecology; integrating molecular approaches at the organism and population level.
-Current work examines the effects of endocrine disrupting compounds and microplastics with consideration of temperature and salinity as concurrent stressors, on DNA methylation and gene expression, behavior, sex ratio, and population dynamics.
-We are also studying the occurrence of microplastics in rockfish, otter scat, California mussels, and zooplankton in gray whale feeding areas off the Oregon coast.
-We are now based at the OSU Hatfield Marine Science Center in the new Marine Studies Building.
+Our research encompasses the field of toxicology, endocrinology, and ecology; integrating molecular approaches at the organism and population level, thus we span two different departments at OSU.
+Current work examines the effects of microplastics and other chemicals with consideration of temperature and salinity as concurrent stressors, on DNA methylation and gene expression, behavior, sex ratio, and population dynamics.
+We are also studying the occurrence of microplastics in a variety of samples, from biosolids to fish and even bird feces.
+We are based at the OSU Hatfield Marine Science Center in the Marine Studies Building.

 The search for the source of plastic pollution, lab profile on GRIST, July 2022